“How much does X cost?” is one of the most common (and yet complicated) questions in the software engineering industry.

 There are only four cases where software development is profitable for the service provider almost all the time:

-1. Selling long and detailed discovery sessions upfront – which ends up being a minimum viable product that already includes the core features, the main design concept, and lengthy detailed documentation paid by the client before the “actual development”.
+- Selling long and detailed paid discovery and solution definition phases upfront – which ends up being a minimum viable product that already includes the core features, the main design concept, and lengthy detailed documentation paid by the client before the “actual development”.

-2. Carefully crafting contracts that legally bind a client to the vendor’s interpretation of scope – and charging upfront most of the time.
+- Carefully crafting legally structured scope governance models a client to the vendor’s interpretation of scope – and charging upfront most of the time.
 That may get ugly in court as clients often disagree given the mismatch between the build and the initial “idea”.

-4. Offering agile development in the first place.
+- Offering iterative and adaptive delivery frameworks in the first place.

 Except for the last option – iterative agile development where costs and scope can be adjusted on the fly – everything else requires some overhead or an initial commitment by the client.